pantamallion/SYNister/README.md

 ![cfbuilders2](/READMEphotos/ProcessConstructionFiles.png)
 ### Drag and drop GUI
 Typing (or even copying) entire filepaths can get tedious; a drag and drop functionality might improve user experience.
+### Formatting
+The current .doc output has limitted formatting.
+Consider finding a way to output bolding/italics/different font sizes to improve readability.
+### Adding Labels
+Currently reaction labels are left blank (as this information cannot be extracted from the constructionfile).
+Consider prompting user to provide single-character to derive labels from.
+If this is done, one should keep in mind how these labels might conflict with the inventory and/or parallel projects.